Find a law professional to help you

-A trusted lawyer can play a big part in helping to sort out issues involving the care of the children, the home and the finances.
-Wherever you are there is a Resolution member near you, ready to help.
+A trusted professional can play a big part in helping to sort out issues involving the breakdown of your marriage, care of your children, your home and your finances.

 Resolution members are committed to our Code of Practice, promoting a constructive approach to family issues that considers the needs of the whole family.

 Divorcing in a court is not the only option - there are a number of other ways that you and your ex can resolve your issues such as mediation, arbitration or collaborative practice.Alternatives to court

 Deciding how and when to tell your children about the split is worrying.
 Find tips on talking and listening to your children as well as how others can support you during this time.Supporting your children

 With the advent of the global pandemic hearings in the Family Court are increasingly being held remotely by telephone or on video conferencing software.
 This guide is designed to help you through the process and includes helpful information on how to prepare for the hearing, how to join a hearing and what to do during the hearing.Guidance for litigants in person on remote hearings in the Family Court

 Nearly 75% of family justice practitioners have reported work-related pressures increasing since the first national lockdown

 Courts and tribunals will remain open throughout the planned four week national lockdown, HMCTS confirms.